-Both allegations that meet the harm threshold for a referral to the LADO and allegations/concerns that do not meet the harm threshold, referred to for the purposes of this policy as 'low level concerns', will be reported in writing to the headteacher.
+Both allegations that meet the harm threshold for a referral to the LADO and allegations/concerns that do not meet the harm threshold, referred to for the purposes of this policy as 'low-level concerns', will be reported in writing to the headteacher.

-Staff can report concerns using the 'StaffSafe form' or via direct communication with the Headteacher.
+Staff report concerns via direct communication with the Headteacher4.